ovh/docs/pages/account_and_service_management/account_information/hds_certification/guide.en-gb.md

 ## Norms and versions

-Our actual certificates are established following these norms and versions:
+Our actual certificate is established following this norm and version:

 - HDS v2018